pooley182/Plex-Meta-Manager-Wiki/Collection-Filters.md

 You can have multiple collection filters but a movie/show must match at least one value from **each** collection filter to be added to a collection.
 The values for each must match what Plex has including special characters in order to match.

 All collection filter options are listed below.
+To display collections filtered out add `show_filtered: true` to the collection.

 ### Standard Filters